Toggle: English / Spanish

 Thiamin also plays a role in muscle contraction and conduction of nerve signals.

 Thiamin is essential for the metabolism of pyruvate.

 Thiamin is found in:

-Dairy products, fruits, and vegetables are not very high in thiamin, but when eaten in large amounts, they become a significant source.
+Dairy products, fruits, and vegetables are not very high in thiamin in small amounts.
+But when you eat large amounts of these, they become a significant source of thiamin.

 , , psychosis, and nerve damage.

 Thiamin deficiency in the United States is most often seen in people who abuse alcohol (alcoholism).
 A lot of alcohol makes it hard for the body to absorb thiamin from foods.
 Unless those with alcoholism receive higher-than-normal amounts of thiamin to make up for the difference, the body will not get enough of the substance.
 This can lead to a disease called beriberi.

 In severe thiamin deficiency, brain damage can occur.
 One type is called

 .
 The other is .
 Either or both of these conditions can occur in the same person.

 There is no known poisoning linked to thiamin.